-- (c) Additionally, all contracts and requirements using private sector financing shall be approved by the Office of Chief Procurement Officer (OCPO).
-The HCA shall submit the action, including legal counsel review and approval for legal sufficiency, to the OCPO for approval. - (d) The minimum guaranteed quantity specified under indefinite delivery indefinite quantity contracts must be fully funded (obligated at the time of contract award.) - (e) To avoid violating the Anti-Deficiency Act, fixed-price, labor-hour, and the time portion of time-and-material contracts shall not be incrementally funded.
-Cost-type contracts and the material portion (including, if appropriate, material handling costs as part of material costs) of time-and-material contracts may be incrementally funded provided such contracts include FAR Clause 52.232-22, Limitation of Funds, and comply with other applicable requirements.
+- (c) All contracts and requirements using private sector financing shall be approved by the Office of Chief Procurement Officer (OCPO).
+The HCA shall submit the action, including legal counsel review and approval for legal sufficiency, to the OCPO for approval. - (d) The minimum guaranteed quantity specified under indefinite delivery indefinite quantity contracts must be fully funded and obligated at the time of contract award. - (e) Time-and-material and labor-hour contracts are not fixed-price contracts (FAR 16.600) and are generally severable.
+A fixed-price, time-and-material or labor-hour contract or order for severable services may be incrementally funded only if, during a Continuing Resolution (CR) or a short-term apportionment immediately following a CR, the Department or Component is not allocated sufficient funds to fully fund a contract action that is otherwise authorized to be awarded and meets the following: